smk4664/nrelabs-curriculum/lessons/fundamentals/lesson-19-restapis/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

 This output is a bit different than the first output.
 This isn't HTML at all - it's a very efficient format called JSON, or "Javascript Object Notation".
-It's the de-facto standard for the vast majority of REST APIs.
+It's the de facto standard for the vast majority of REST APIs.